Park Features

 Fields

-The four, full-sized rectangular fields will be artificial turf and striped for football, soccer and lacrosse.
-The Town would also have the ability to stripe the fields for softball and youth baseball if needed.
+The four, full-sized rectangular fields are artificial turf and striped for football, soccer and lacrosse.
+The Town also has the ability to stripe the fields for softball and youth baseball if needed.
 Because two of the fields are at a different elevation than the other two fields, there will be a natural divide allowing for different sports to be played at the same time.
-A concession stand and restrooms will be at this location, with a walking trail surrounding the perimeter of the fields.
+A concession stand and restrooms are also located in this area, with a walking trail surrounding the perimeter of the fields.

 Splash